Judge orders new trial in Tesla worker's race bias lawsuit

 Tesla has denied wrongdoing and says it has policies in place to prevent and address workplace misconduct.

-(Reporting by Daniel Wiessner in Albany, New York; Editing by Alexia Garamfalvi and Leslie Adler)
+(Reporting by Daniel Wiessner in Albany, New York; Editing by Alexia Garamfalvi, Leslie Adler and Aurora Ellis)

 ((daniel.wiessner@thomsonreuters.com))